aclap-dev/vdhcoapp/README.md

 # Notes about Flatpak/Snap browsers

+**Chromium based browsers (Chrome, Brave, …)**: if the coapp is not visible from your browser, you can trigger the coapp flatpak registration with: `vdhcoapp install --flatpak`.

 **Firefox**: In older version of Flatpak, Snap and Firefox, the application was not visible from within the browser.
 This should not be a problem anymore.
 Make sure to update your Firefox.

-**Chromium based browsers (Chrome, Brave, …)**: sadly, there's no easy workaround as of now.
-It's up to the Chromium team to fix Native Messaging in sandboxes, or to packagers to allow a persistent `.config` directory in their flatpak installation.